Skip to main content

 On Friday May 20th, Blue Grass Elementary hosted its school-wide Outdoors/Agriculture Day, a fun and educational event where students learned about a variety of topics related to science, agriculture, the environment, history, and more.

 Inside the school, guest educator Heather Ballou engaged students with a discussion on renewable energy, including wind and solar power and other “green” topics.
 Dr. Joyce Werning, a local veterinarian, brought several pets for students to interact with and showed pet X-rays to the group as she talked about her career.
 Blue Grass science teachers taught students a wealth of information about bees, including everything from bee basics to the life of a beekeeper.
+Other classroom activities involved learning about chickens and pigs, and even a segment about the history of popcorn.
+Outside, children enjoyed the petting zoo and interacted with other special guests.

 Throughout the school year, students in Ms. Spotten-Martinez’s 4th-grade class at Eisenhower Elementary have been exchanging cards and letters in a Pen Pal program with Retired and Senior Volunteer Program (RSVP) members.
 On Monday, May 23rd, the two groups met in person to celebrate a year of written correspondence – a rarity in this electronic age.
 Students and RSVP members talked with each other about their letters, played games, ate cookies, and decorated and exchanged rocks with meaningful messages.
 Enjoy the photo gallery!